Oriental Mindoro

 Oriental Mindoro (Silangang Mindoro), officially the Province of Oriental Mindoro (Lalawigan ng Silangang Mindoro (Oriental Mindoro)), is a province in the Philippines located on the island of Mindoro under Mimaropa region in Luzon, about 140 km southwest of Manila.
 The province is bordered by the Verde Island Passage and the rest of Batangas to the north, by Marinduque, Maestre de Campo (or known as Sibale but official name is Concepcion) Island, Tablas Strait and the rest of Romblon to the east, by Semirara and the rest of Caluya Islands, Antique to the south, and by Occidental Mindoro to the west.
-Calapan, the only city in the island, is the provincial capital and Mimaropa's regional center.
+Its provincial capital Calapan, the only city in the island, is the most-populous in the province, and Mimaropa's regional center.

 Oriental Mindoro is touted as the country's emerging eco-tourism destination.
 In 2005, the Philippines was found to be the center of marine fish biodiversity and the home of the most diverse marine ecosystem in the world, by American biologists Kent Carpenter and Victor Springer.
 Most of the endemic species in the Philippines are found in the Verde Island Passage between Mindoro island and the main island of Luzon.
 The passage houses 2,983 individual species of algae, corals, crustaceans, mollusks, fishes, marine reptiles, and marine mammals, based on a study conducted by Carpenter and Springer in 2005.

 UNESCO declared Puerto Galera a biosphere reserve under its Man and the Biosphere Programme in the 1970s.
 The Verde Island Passage is at the apex of the so-called Coral Triangle – the Philippines, Indonesia, and Malaysia – which has the distinction of being the "center of the center of the world's marine biodiversity" and the "center of the center of marine shorefish biodiversity".

 History

-World War II
+Japanese occupation

 A Japanese force landed on northeastern Mindoro in the Philippine Islands on 27 February 1942.

 Almost three years later, after the invasion of Mindoro by Allied forces, they proceeded to land to Bongabong and heading to and capturing Calapan, the capital of the united Mindoro Province at the time on 24 January 1945.

-Creation
+Philippine independence

+Foundation

-After World War II, reconstruction and rehabilitation of infrastructure and economy took place on the island, which then constituted a single province.
+After World War II, reconstruction and rehabilitation of infrastructure and the economy took place on the island, which then constituted a single province.
 This was partitioned on 13 June 1950 into Oriental Mindoro and Occidental Mindoro by virtue of Republic Act No. 505.

 In the decades after the War, Mindoro attracted settlers from overpopulated provinces in the Philippines.
 Apart from the hope to become landowners or to have better tenancy conditions, the Hukbalahap Rebellion in Central Luzon was an important factor for migration.
 Under the settlement program of the National Resettlement and Rehabilitation Administration (NARRA) founded in 1954, families from Central Luzon were settled in the Bongabong-Pinamalayan area.
 This project ended in 1956 after 606 families (3,636 people) were settled on 8,600 ha of public land.
-Since then, new settlers continue to migrate to Mindoro until today.
+Since then, new settlers have continued to migrate to Mindoro until today.